 |CNC machined aluminum parts with anodized finish

-The build quality of the CSL Elite is pretty solid.
-The Acrylonitrile butadiene styrene (or ABS, a thermoplastic polymer) is quite resistant and it feels like it can take a bit of punishment.
-It doesn’t compare to the build of the ClubSport 2.5 however.
+However, it doesn’t compare to the build of the ClubSport 2.5.
 The aluminium build is considerably more resistant and weighty, it feels good to carry around and it gives it an air of authenticity.
 Moreover, the fact that the aluminium is anodized gives it an extra bit of resistance and finish.
-The fact that the CSL doesn’t make extensive use of metal is likely in order to keep the costs down and thus present a more affordable product to consumers.
-While this is laudable, from a build-quality standpoint we can’t but give the victory to the ClubSport 2.5.

 When talking about wheelbases, design and build quality can’t but be inexorably linked (so you’re likely already going to guess who we’ll hand the victory to).
 The CSL Elite is quite pleasing to the eye.
 It has an almost semi-minimalistic design, leaving much of it smooth if not for the brand and series name.
 This is in direct contrast to the slightly more cluttered ClubSport 2.5.
 This latter wheelbase looks more “industrial” with all the heavy-duty bearings and cap-screws.
 Don’t mistake this for a lack of class, however.
 The opaque metal body is sleek and does the wheel justice.